What Products Help With Urinary Incontinence?

 Pads and Protective Garments

-Protective pads and garments are by far the most common products out there.
+Protective pads and garments are by far the most common products available.
 They come in a broad range of sizes, absorbencies, styles, and colors.
 The most common ones include:

 - Absorbent pads.
 They're disposable and designed for women and men.
 Adhesive strips hold them inside your underwear.
 They trap 8 or more ounces of urine and keep it away from your skin.
 They also block odor and can be changed throughout the day.

-- Adult panties and briefs look a lot like everyday underwear for women and men.
+- Incontinence panties and briefs look a lot like everyday underwear for women and men.
 But they include a waterproof liner and built-in cloth pad that can absorb 10 or more ounces of urine.
 They are reusable, washable, and typically available in a range of colors.
 You can get day styles as well as overnight ones, which are designed to hold more urine.
-Like absorbent pads, this underwear is designed to be absorbent, keep moisture from your skin, and control odor.
+Like pads, this underwear is designed to be absorbent, to keep moisture from your skin, and to control odor.

-- Adult diapers come in lots of styles.
-Some look similar to (and pull on and off like) elastic-banded underwear, but are designed to be disposable.
-Others have tape on the sides like regular diapers.
+- Disposable underwear comes in lots of styles.
+Some look similar to (and pull on and off like) elastic-banded underwear but are designed to be disposable.
+Others have tape on the sides so they are adjustable and can be easily removed.
 They come in a range of colors as well as day and overnight versions.